aws/aws-encryption-sdk-c/README.md

 ### Setting up dependencies on Windows

 Start by installing Visual Studio version 15 or later.
 To inherit the environment variables directly from Visual Studio, we recommend using the x64 Native Tools Command Prompt.
-You can run these instructions in whatever directory you want to do your build in.
+Run these instructions in the directory where you want to do the build and installation.

-    git clone https://github.com/Microsoft/vcpkg.git
+    mkdir install && mkdir build && cd build git clone https://github.com/Microsoft/vcpkg.git
     cd vcpkg && .\bootstrap-vcpkg.bat
     .\vcpkg install curl:x64-windows openssl:x64-windows && cd ..

 You can do a C only build, which will not include integration with KMS, or you can do a C and C++ build, which will include integration with KMS.
 Follow one of the two subsections below, but not both.

 #### (Option 1)  C only build prerequisite: Install aws-c-common

     git clone https://github.com/awslabs/aws-c-common.git
     mkdir build-aws-c-common && cd build-aws-c-common